aidanmelen/terraform-aws-security-group-v2/modules/null_unpack_rules/README.md

 # null_unpack_rules sub-module

-A sub-module for unpacking security group rule argument groups.
+A sub-module for unpacking security group rule arguments.
 A single `aws_security_group_rule` resource will result in the EC2 API creating many security group rules when many sources/destinations arguments are specified or a single source/destination argument is specified with many list elements.
 This will unpacked the list of module rules such that each `aws_security_group_rule` resource results in the EC2 API creating a single security group rule.

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->